Tate Modern

-Tate Modern is an art gallery located in London.
-It houses the United Kingdom's national collection of international modern and contemporary art, and forms part of the Tate group together with Tate Britain, Tate Liverpool and Tate St Ives.
+Tate Modern is an art gallery in London, housing the United Kingdom's national collection of international modern and contemporary art (created from or after 1900).
+It forms part of the Tate group together with Tate Britain, Tate Liverpool and Tate St Ives.
 It is located in the former Bankside Power Station, in the Bankside area of the London Borough of Southwark.

 Tate Modern is one of the largest museums of modern and contemporary art in the world.
 As with the UK's other national galleries and museums, there is no admission charge for access to the collection displays, which take up the majority of the gallery space, whereas tickets must be purchased for the major temporary exhibitions.

-Due to the COVID-19 pandemic the museum was closed for 173 days in 2020, and attendance plunged by 77 per cent to 1,432,991 in 2020.
-Nonetheless, the Tate was third in the list of most-visited art museums in the world in 2020, and the most visited in Britain.
+Due to the COVID-19 pandemic the museum was closed for 173 days in 2020, and attendance plunged by 77 per cent to 1,432,991.
+However, it recovered strongly in 2022, with 3,883,160 visitors, making it the third most visited in Britain and the fourth-most visited art museum in the world.

 The nearest railway and London Underground station is Blackfriars, which is 550 yards (0.5 km) from the gallery.

 History

 Bankside Power Station

-Tate Modern is housed in the former Bankside Power Station, which was originally designed by Sir Giles Gilbert Scott, the architect of Battersea Power Station, and built in two stages between 1947 and 1963.
+After sharing the Millbank site with Tate Britain for many decades, since 2000 Tate Modern has occupied the converted former Bankside Power Station.
+This was originally designed by Sir Giles Gilbert Scott, the architect of Battersea Power Station, and built in two stages between 1947 and 1963.
 It is directly across the river from St Paul's Cathedral.
 The power station closed in 1981.

 Prior to redevelopment, the power station was a 200 m long, steel framed, brick clad building with a substantial central chimney standing 99 m.
 The structure was roughly divided into three main areas each running east–west – the huge main Turbine Hall in the centre, with the boiler house to the north and the switch house to the south.